Doors Open at 7 PM

 Homecoming is a student led tradition with each elected council contributing to their year’s events in different ways.
 However, we intend to make the name "Homecoming Live" stick around by working to reflect the name change in Student Government Association statutes.

 The initiative to change the name Pow Wow started with Homecoming Council members and the effort has been discussed with university administration to make the name change possible.

 The FSU Homecoming Council has been working on making changes to the website, Instagram, Twitter, Facebook and more to better reflect the new name, "Homecoming Live".
 Many changes have been made, but there is still work to be done, including ensuring that all 2021 Spring Homecoming schedules and posts say "Homecoming Live" instead of "Pow Wow".
 Our website changes will include a section which will provide a brief history of the origin of powwows in Indigenous cultures.

-Homecoming Live is an annual pep rally featuring student performers, comedians, Chief and Princess reveal, and more!
-This year it will be held in Doak Campbell Stadium.
-With COVID-19 impacts, the event will look different from previous pep rallies as we strive to put on the safest and most inclusive event possible.
+Homecoming Live is an annual pep rally featuring student performers, comedians or music artists, Chief and Princess reveal, and more!
+With COVID-19 impacts, the event will look different from previous pep rallies as we strive to put on the most inclusive event possible.
 Students must adhere to Univeristy policies and face covering or mask are expected at all times when inside any FSU facility, including our sports venues, even if you are vaccinated.

 For more information, contact Dr. Felicia Williams, Director of Student Engagement email@example.com or (850) 644-6673.